Acellera/htmd/doc/source/tutorials/system-prep/01-protein.md

 mol = autoSegment(mol, fields=("segid", "chain"))
 ```

-`autoSegment` walks the chain graph and assigns each contiguous protein chain - and each non-protein residue - to its own segment.
-This is what stops {py:func}`~htmd.builder.amber.build` from extending a protein chain through a HETATM ligand later, and from auto-capping the wrong terminus when an NCAA is at the chain end.
+{py:func}`~moleculekit.tools.autosegment.autoSegment` walks the structure residue-by-residue and starts a new segment whenever it sees a real chain break: a jump in residue numbers (e.g. resids 22 → 50 with no intermediate residues) that the spatial check confirms is a true gap in the backbone, *or* a transition from one chain identifier to another.
+Each contiguous run of bonded residues gets its own segid.
+This is what stops {py:func}`~htmd.builder.amber.build` from extending a protein chain through a HETATM ligand later, and from auto-capping the wrong terminus when a non-canonical residue sits at the chain end.

-For protein-only systems the practical effect is one segment per chain (here, just `P0`).
+For Trp-cage there's just one continuous chain, so autoSegment produces a single segment named `P0`.

 ## Step 3 - Prepare